ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 ## Issues/TODO

-- Items and characters have no DisplayRules.
+- Items and equipments only display on survivors; drones and enemies are NYI.
 - Most items need some effects & model polish in general.
 	- Broken drones are missing smoke/sparks effects.
 	- Cardboard Box alternate icon has not been updated to vanilla style like other icons as of v2.2.3.